xcfw/intento-vscode-translator/README.md

 # Inten.to Translator

-A simple and fast VS Code extension to translate selected text using the [Inten.to](https://github.com/intento/intento-api) API.
+Yet another simple VS Code extension to translate selected text using the [Inten.to](https://github.com/intento/intento-api) API.

 ## Features